benbalter/benbalter.github.com/_posts/2014-03-13-pages-anchor-links.md

 ## Font Awesome and jQuery

-First, you'll want [jQuery](http://jquery.com/) and [Font Awesome](http://fortawesome.github.io/Font-Awesome/) included in your site template, if it isn't already.
+First, you'll want [jQuery](http://jquery.com/) and [Font Awesome](http://fortawesome.github.io/Font-Awesome/) included in your site template, if they aren't already.

 jQuery, a javascript library, helps you select all the headers programmatically, and Font Awesome, an icon library, provides the link icon that the user sees.